All Episodes

 You get to come in first.

-It's a much more secluded experience, protected experience, and a safer experience plane that you say, okay, so all the 75-year-olds and older, you guys come in first.
+A plane that you say, okay, so all the 75-year-olds and older, you guys come in first.

-You don't you're not waiting for anybody, you go right to the back of the airplane where you get on first, you get off last, because that way no one can touch you, and you and you get you get an extra seat next to you.
+You go right to the back of the airplane where you get on first, you get off last because that way no one can touch you.

-You can imagine smart people coming up with better ideas than I can ever make, but I just don't think it's wise.
+You can imagine smart people coming up with better ideas than I can make, but I just don't think it's wise.

 That's why the market was going up so high.

-Uh another vaccine coming up.
+Another vaccine coming up.

-I is I I've lost count, but it's in that range.
+I've lost count, but it's in that range.

 It's just not wise for the family to do that.

-And even if they're desperately wanting to be with their and I know it's hard because we're dealing with it.
+And even if they're desperately wanting to be with their, and I know it's hard because we're dealing with it.

-So you can still be with people, you can be around them.
+So you can still be with people.

 And now that it's the warmer weather, people can go outside.